TEACHING IN RIVER ENVIRONMENTS (FLAT WATER)

 Subject year levelYear Level 3 - UG

-Prerequisites OED2REF (Flat and Open) and OED2OLB, or subject co-ordinator approval
+Prerequisites OED2REF (Flat and Open) or OED2RE (White Water); or subject co-ordinator approval

 |Resource Type||Title||Resource Requirement||Author and Year||Publisher|

 |Readings||Book of Readings||Prescribed||Townsend (2016)||MEDIA SERVICES, LA TROBE UNIVERSITY, BENDIGO.|

 |Readings||Water in Australia: resources and management.||Prescribed||Smith, D.I.
 (1998)||MELBOURNE: OUP|

 01. Describe and develop environmental knowledge of flat water river environments in order to inform curriculum planning, including safety considerations

 02. Apply leadership, group management skills and teaching methods on flat and open water